kubernetes/enhancements/keps/sig-auth/20190607-certificates-api.md

 Things to resolve for v1.
 1. .spec.signerName should be non-defaulted and required
 2. Should we disallow the legacy .spec.signerName in v1?
-3. Maybe there should be a way to provide intermediate certificates.
-Note that this does not solve trust rotation overall since clients still have to trust the certificates after the CSR instance has been reaped.
-4. Define how signers indicate terminal failure in signing on a CSR.
+3. Define how signers indicate terminal failure in signing on a CSR.
 Fix status conditions perhaps?

 ## Implementation History

-- The Certificates API was merged as Alpha in 1.4
+- 1.4: The Certificates API was merged as Alpha
-- The Certificates API was promoted to Beta in 1.6
+- 1.6: The Certificates API was promoted to Beta
+- 2020-01-15: Multi-signer design added
+- 2020-01-21: status.certificate field format validation added